Gymnastics doctor faces more charges in sex assault case

 Two of the alleged victims were under 13 and seven were between the ages of 13 and 16, Schuette told reporters.
 Each of the 22 charges carry potential life sentences, and Schuette has instructed his team to seek the highest possible sentence.

-Nassar's attorney, Matt Newburg, told CNN he was aware of the charges and had no comment.
+Nassar's attorney, Matt Newburg, told CNN on Wednesday he was aware of the charges and had no comment.

 Nassar, a father of three school-aged children, faces a total of 28 criminal counts, including three counts of felony first degree sexual conduct charges from November and three federal child pornography charges.